Cleveland HR Star Conference

 Seth P. Briskin, Esq. is a Partner in the firm of Meyers, Roman, Friedberg & Lewis where he is Chair of the Labor & Employment Group.
 Mr. Briskin provides labor and employment counsel to private, public sector and non-profit organizations.
 He represents employers and executives in employment litigation, wage and hour matters, non-competition and trade secret litigation, workers’ compensation claims/appeals, union organizing drives, collective bargaining, labor arbitrations and all manner of disputes involving the NLRB, OSHA, EEOC, OCRC, BWC and the Department of Labor.
 In addition, he prepares employment and consulting contracts, confidentiality and non-competition agreements and advises clients on severance packages and separation agreements.
 Before joining the firm, Mr. Briskin practiced at boutique and general practice law firms where he developed his experience in all areas of labor and employment law.
 He also interned for the National Labor Relations Board.
 Consistently named an Ohio “Super Lawyer” and awarded Crain’s Cleveland Business “40 Under 40” in 2005, Seth frequently speaks on labor and employment law issues.
 He serves as an officer on the Executive Boards of the Cleveland Leadership Center, American Jewish Committee, Beachwood Chamber of Commerce and the Cleveland Jewish News, and he is a former Chairman of Cleveland Bridge Builders.
 Mr. Briskin earned his B.S. from Cornell University, School of Industrial and Labor Relations and his J.D. from Case Western Reserve School of Law.

 Jim Smith, SPHR, SHRM-SCP, PCC is an executive and life coach, international speaker, author and change strategist.
 Jim’s passion is to create a happier world and workplace one leader at a time.
 Jim spent 20+ years as a corporate executive in human resources, sales, marketing, finance and operations.
 He has coached leaders from 27 countries and 6 continents to achieve greater leadership effectiveness and balance.
 Jim holds a Professional Certified Coach designation through the International Coach Federation as well as Senior HR certifications from HRCI and SHRM.
 He is a founder and past president of the ICF Cleveland Chapter and a past two-term president of the Cleveland Society for Human Resource Management, in addition to teaching at Baldwin Wallace University in their MBA - Human Resources program.
 Jim is the author of several books on happiness, leadership and coaching and has touched the lives of over 20,000 people through his work on happiness and positive emotion at work.
-Finally, Jim worships dark coffee, dark beer, and dark chocolate and deeply believes that, "Happiness is a decision, not an event."
+Finally, Jim worships dark coffee, dark beer and dark chocolate, and he deeply believes that, "Happiness is a decision, not an event."

 Amy B. Shannon is the President of Pinnacle Leadership Solutions and has specialized in organizational development, human resources and training for over 20 years.
 For the past seven years, Amy has been an Organizational Development Consultant working with clients in the manufacturing, service, financial, non-profit and healthcare industries.
 Prior to her OD work, she served in Director-level positions with Western-Southern Enterprise and Kendle International.
 In both of these organizations, Amy built competency-based corporate universities that were nationally-recognized and noted in industry trade publications.
 In addition, Amy has worked with clients as an executive coach, leadership facilitator, team building consultant and strategic planning expert.
 She has also been a program facilitator for a city-wide leadership program for women and a lead facilitator at the annual HR Executive Summit.
 Amy has presented at several national conferences, including as a featured speaker at The Corporate University Week at the Disney Institute.